5 Visual Event Experiences to Wow Your Audience

-Our client Zappi, a market research platform, took this approach for their second annual Virtual Insight Summit hosted in June 2021.
+Our client Zappi, a market research platform, took this approach for their second annual Virtual Insight Summit.
 They knew their audience was suffering from major video fatigue and would likely listen in while doing other things.

 “We wanted audio to drive the event,” said Ariel Madway, Senior Manager of Community Engagement at Zappi.
 “That way, attendees could digest the content while out for a walk or taking a much-needed break from the screen.
 For those who watched via video, we utilized virtual visual notes to keep viewers engaged and provide an aesthetically pleasing experience.”